 or as HTML: my Vim

 configuration file for Windows.
-It is 20 KB, and is designed for Vim 7,
+It is 22 KB, and is designed for Vim 7, with

 and extract iconv.dll to somewhere in the path or where gvim.exe

-tellenc.zip: a program to detect the encoding of a text file (source and Win32 binary included).
-It currently supports ASCII, UTF-8, UTF-16, UCS-4, Latin1, Windows-1252, CP437, GB2312, GBK, Big5, and SJIS.
-It is intended to work with Vim for file encoding autodetection: first multienc.vim, and now fencview.vim.
+tellencupdated: a program to detect the encoding of a text file (source and Win32 binary included).
+It supports ASCII, UTF-8, UTF-16, UCS-4, Latin1, Windows-1252, CP437, GB2312, GBK, Big5, SJIS, etc. It is intended to work with Vim for file encoding autodetection: first multienc.vim, and now fencview.vim.
 The latest source is available on GitHub, but the Windows binary will be provided here from time to time.

 A Vim plug-in to echo the function declaration as in the tags file.
 It

 display the function declaration when ‘

 and it support displaying the function declaration, variable definition, etc.